telamin1/personal-repo/README.md

 # XKCD Data Project

 ## Overview
-This project fetches comic data from the [XKCD API](https://xkcd.com/json.html), applies business logic (cost, views and reviews), and loads the data into Google BigQuery for analysis (modelling) and visualization.
+This project fetches comic data from the [XKCD API](https://xkcd.com/json.html), applies business logic (cost, views and reviews), and loads the data into Google BigQuery for analysis (modelling) and visualisation.

 ### Business Rules